The High Level Trigger and Express Data Production at STAR: Reconstruction Software

-Each cluster is then fitted using a Kalman filter.
-The resulting distributions of reconstructed vertices for AU+Au collision at at $\sqrt{s_{\rm NN}}$ = 3 GeV HLT events collected in the 2021 run are shown in Fig.~\ref{PV}, in both the $xy$ and $rz$ planes (where $r = \sqrt{x^2 + y^2} \cdot \mathrm{sgn}(y)$).
+The corresponding vertex is then fitted from each track cluster using the Kalman filter~\cite{MZyzak}.
+The resulting distributions of reconstructed vertices for Au+Au collision at at $\sqrt{s_{\rm NN}}$ = 3~GeV HLT events collected in the 2021 run are shown in Fig.~\ref{PV}, in both the $xy$ and $rz$ planes (where $r = \sqrt{x^2 + y^2} \cdot \mathrm{sgn}(y)$).
 These distributions clearly reveal key features such as the beam pipe, beam position, and support structures, demonstrating the high quality of detector calibration and alignment.
-Additionally, the $rz$ projection displays distinct peaks corresponding to pileup vertices along the beamline, reflecting the bunch structure of the beam.
+Additionally, the $rz$ projection displays distinct peaks corresponding to pile-up vertices along the beamline, reflecting the bunch structure of the beam.

 Due to the high luminosity of fixed-target data taking, each trigger event often contains multiple overlapping collisions.
 Fig.~\ref{NPV}, left, shows the distribution of the number of reconstructed vertices per event, confirming that multi-vertex events are frequent.
 Such conditions create significant background for short-lived particle reconstruction, particularly for three-body decays.